Call or text 24 hours a day, 7 days a week – (702) 940-1234

 The legislature changed the definition after this opinion.
 Consequently, the definition of “deadly weapon” in now much more broad.

 Are you or a loved one accused of the crime of robbery?
-Contact our Nevada criminal defense attorneys at Hinds Injury Law Las Vegas for a free consultation and let us begin preparing the best defense possible for your case.
+Contact our Las Vegas Criminal Defense Lawyers at Hinds Injury Law Las Vegas for a free consultation and let us begin preparing the best defense possible for your case.

 For more information on how https://hindsinjurylawlasvegas.com/ can help you with Robbery in Nevada, please contact us at (702) 940-1234, or visit us here: